TomPace101/nanopore_diffusion/notes.md

 _TODO_ sphinx startup
 - DONE: move source to src in Makefile and copy files
 - DONE: rename Makefile: use the -f option in make
+  OR can we move it to the conf directory?
 - DONE: rename conf.py?
   You can't rename it, but you can move it: http://www.sphinx-doc.org/en/master/glossary.html#term-configuration-directory